iTwin/bis-schemas/README.md

 See the iModel Schema Validation -- sample build definition for an example.

 If you need to consume a WIP version of one or more schema's then set an environment variable WIP_SCHEMAS with a semi-colon delimited list of schema names (e.g set WIP_SCHEMAS=BisCore;Generic;etc.).
+To specify all WIP schemas use the character '*'.

 findSchemaPath.mke is responsible for this process.
 It takes two inputs SCHEMA_MATCHER and WIP_SCHEMAS and find out the absolute path of schema as output.
 For more information [see](./findSchemaPath.mke).